emotz/passwordkeeper/README.md

 ## Tech description

-`Vagrantfile` is a configuration file for `Vagrant`.
-It is used to provide conservative environment amongst developers machines.
+`Dockerfile` is a configuration file for `Docker`.
+It is used to build docker image and provide conservative environment amongst developers machines.

+`docker-compose.yml` is a configuration file for `docker-compose`.
+It is used to connect containers between themselvse and attach them to each other.

 `jsconfig.json` is a Visual Studio Code file for project definition.
 There are number of those files amongst the project to separate execution context.